ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Awards and their Tax implication

-When it comes to awards, they are considered to be tax-free if they are approved by the Government of India.
-The taxability of awards depends on the reason why the award was given, who is giving the award, and whether the award was approved by the Central or the State Government.
-CBDT clarified in a 2014 notification that rewards from the central or state govts to Olympics, Commonwealth, or Asian Games medalists are exempt under Section 10 (17A) of Income-Tax (I-T) Act.
+When it comes to awards, they are considered to be tax-free if the Government of India approves them.
+The taxability of awards depends on the reason why the award was given, who is giving the award, and whether the Central or the State Government approved the award.
+CBDT clarified in a 2014 notification that rewards from the central or state governments to Olympics, Commonwealth, or Asian Games medalists are exempt under Section 10 (17A) of the Income-Tax (I-T) Act.

 The Indian Government has a list of completely tax-free awards in the hands of the awardee.
 These awards include the following –